zhenduow/Tweet-Authorship-Attribution-with-Doc2vec/README.md

 3. Then run the scripts in the following order:

 	a. train_model.py.
 	This script uses gensim package to train doc2vec model with input corpus (ebd_train.txt) and save the model with the name "model".
+If you have a pretrained model in binary file, you can skip this step and rename your pretrained model as "model" and copy to the main dir.

 	b. infer_test.py. (will report a trivial error which does not affect normal use.)
-	This script import the doc2vec model trained by "train_model.py" and infer vector representation for the tweets in test set in "data" dir.
+	This script imports the doc2vec model trained by "train_model.py" and infer vector representation for the tweets in test set in "data" dir.
+The test set is both the test set for doc2vec and the whole set for authorship attribution.

 	c. clean.py.
-	This script clean and format the vector representation in a format that can be directly used by sklearn.svm package.
+	This script cleans and formats the vector representation in a format that can be directly used by libsvm package.

 	d. gen_clf_train_test.py.
-	This script randomly divide all the vector representations and generates training set and test set (training:test == 4:1) for classifier.
+	This script randomly samples a set with custom size (authornumber * tweetnumber) and divides the sample set into training set and test set (training:test == 4:1) for the classifier.

 	e. cnn.py.
 	This script uses CNN classifier based on keras package to carry out the classification.